Authentication

 enabled

-to enable OpenID Connect authentication.
-Default is false
+Set to true to enable OpenID Connect authentication.
+Default is false.

 client_id